derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Reverse a String** - Enter a string and the program will reverse it and print it out.
+**2) Reverse a String** - Enter a string and the program will reverse it and print it out.
   - [x] Go
   - [ ] Java
   - [ ] Rust